BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

     - General Justice
 - Aristotle doesn't treats the operations of prudence as simply theoretical reasoning that may or may not move the agent.
 Prudence includes a motivational aspect because it begins its deliberation from the agent’s desire for happiness, and discovers ways to fulfil that desire.
 - When Aristotle discusses equity, he suggests that exceptions to a generalization are to be justified by the principles underlying the generalization
+- There is a connection between:
+    - Human good
+    - Human nature
+    - Natural Law